pearcy/TapRoom2/README.md

-Tap Room
+# _Tap Room_

  ### By Joseph Pearce

 ## Description

-Website for tracking kegs from a tap.
+Tap Room is a web app to track keg inventory and decrement the amount by one pint for each pour.

+## Wireframe
 <img src="src/images/TapRoom-Component3.png" />